 You will be based at Green Turtle Lodge, which has been established as an eco-tourism guesthouse and has been working closely on development projects with the local communities since 2003.
 This strong relationship and connections with the community has led to a better understanding of the challenges and requirements of the people who traditionally rely predominantly on fishing for food and income.
 As a result, the volunteer programme puts an emphasis on community involvement at every level.
 The community is consulted on any programme planning from the outset and communicated with at all stages of development.
 By listening to the community and responding to their requests it is ensured that the projects do not impose Western ideas and any initiatives are genuinely welcomed and of benefit.
 In return, the community is enthusiastic in its support for the projects and working alongside volunteers.

-As a volunteer at this project you will have a worthwhile and enjoyable volunteering experience.
+As a Ghana Turtle Conservation volunteer, you will have a worthwhile and enjoyable volunteering experience.
 No volunteer will be replacing or taking the job of a local person.
 However, you will not be sitting on the sidelines; you will be getting involved and getting your hands dirty.
 You should not underestimate the motivation and interest that is created by having foreigners in the village, taking an interest in their life and culture.

 Project Details – Your role as a conservation volunteer